melezhik/outthentic-dsl/README.md

 ## Other languages support

-One may use various languages in generators expressions:
+One may use various languages in code and generators expressions.
+Here are examples.

-    # bash
+### bash

     generator:  <<HERE

     !/bin/bash